SDB:Ndiswrapper

 - Then, obtain root permission by running

-- Depending on your openSUSE version and whether you're running the latest kernel, you must add the correct repository:
+- Depending on your openSUSE version, you must add the correct repository:

 - After you have added the repositories you can run the command to install NDISwrapper depending on the kernel you have: